-- 1. First, calculate the costs by subtracting the 24-year baseline TERM-Lite asset replacement costs57 from the "with-project" asset replacement costs.
+- 1. First, calculate the costs107 by subtracting the 24-year baseline TERM-Lite asset replacement costs108 from the "with-project" asset replacement costs.
 In order to compare to the annualized benefit, divide by 24 to calculate the expenditures in a single year. - 2.
-Second, adjust the gross cost differential by incorporating vehicle energy cost impacts using the energy cost modeled identified in TCRP Report 157.
-The formula below relies upon an exponential curve that calculates future vehicle energy consumption of a given vehicle based on the vehicle's lifetime mileage, its "year zero" failure rate58, and a mode-specific constant:
+Second, adjust the gross cost differential by incorporating vehicle energy and maintenance cost impacts using the energy cost and maintenance cost models identified in TCRP Report 157.
+The formulas below rely upon exponential curves to calculate energy and maintenance costs based on a given vehicle's lifetime mileage, its "year zero" failure rate109, and a mode-specific constant: